 Finding your baby sleeping face down is a terrifying feeling.
 The founders of SafeSleep® know too well.
 They lost loved ones to SIDS / positional asphyxiation.
-One was 4 months and the other was 7 1/2 months; two seemingly healthy infants were found face down and unresponsive.
+Sadly, one was 4 months and the other was 7 1/2 months; two seemingly healthy infants found face down and unresponsive.

 Consequently, we believe all crib mattresses should be designed to be breathe-through.
-Breathe-through crib mattresses do not contain any fill of any kind, and they offer the solution to bridge the safety gap not addressed by the back-to-sleep campaign – what to do when a baby begins to roll.
+Breathe-through crib mattresses contain no fill of any kind.
+And, they offer the solution to bridge the safety gap not addressed by the back-to-sleep campaign – what to do when a baby begins to roll.

 Babies normally reach the developmental milestone of rolling over when they are around four months.
 But some reach it as early as two months.

-Since one of the founders is a pediatrician, we used scientific data and turned our tragedy into innovation to successfully answer the question that the Back to Sleep campaign does not!
-What can I do if my baby starts to roll in the middle of the night and is sleeping face down?
+Since one of the founders of SafeSleep® is a pediatrician, we use scientific data to turn our tragedy into innovation.
+Additionally, we successfully answer the question that the Back to Sleep campaign does not!
+What do I do if my baby starts rolling in the middle of the night and is sleeping face down?

-Our mission was to create a crib mattress to eliminate all the risk factors associated with SIDS deaths.
-A crib mattress that allows an infant to breathe normally should they end up face down on their mattress.
-Knowing the dangers of stomach sleeping infants rebreathing carbon dioxide, we made sure carbon dioxide would be gone on our breathe-through crib mattress before a baby takes in their next breath by eliminating any type of fill or core material known to trap carbon dioxide .
+Our mission is to create a crib mattress to eliminate all the risk factors associated with SIDS deaths.
+A crib mattress that allows an infant to breathe normally should they end up face down on their crib mattress.
+Infants rebreathing carbon is a know danger of stomach sleeping.
+Therefore, we made sure carbon dioxide is gone on our breathe-through crib mattress before a baby takes in their next breath.
+How?
+By eliminating the fill and core material known to trap carbon dioxide.

-Since sheets and other bedding materials are linked to infant deaths, we eliminated the need for them.
-Instead, we made the entire mattress surface machine washable and the mattress frame easy to wipe clean.
+Since sheets and other bedding materials are linked to infant deaths, we eliminate the need for them.
+Instead, we make the entire mattress surface machine washable and the mattress frame easy to wipe clean.

-The AAP has No Clear Guidelines to Address the Situation “When a Baby Begins to Roll”
+The AAP has No Clear Guidelines to Address the Situation “When a Baby Begins Rolling Over”

-Current recommendations and guidelines of the American Academy of Pediatrics (AAP) and other sources for infant safety do not address the situation of the infant who rolls over in the middle of the night unsupervised.
+Current recommendations and guidelines from the American Academy of Pediatrics (AAP), and other sources for infant safety, do not address the situation of the infant who rolls over in the middle of the night unsupervised.
 Too often, these babies end up in a straight-down position.
 Unfortunately, when the baby is sleeping face down, he or she is at a significantly increased risk of SIDS and positional asphyxiation.¹

 Infants Rolling Over and Sleeping Face Down

-Researchers from New Zealand have shown that more than a quarter of infants who died of SIDS in their study were last placed in a prone (tummy) position (back).² These researchers suggest an infant’s ability to escape potentially fatal situations during prone sleep may be impaired by inexperience in prone sleep.
+Researchers from New Zealand show that more than a quarter of infants who died of SIDS in their study are last placed in a back position and rolled to a stomach position.² These researchers suggest an infant’s ability to escape potentially fatal situations during prone sleep may be impaired by inexperience in prone (stomach) sleep.
 Later, their findings are supported by Dr. Moon and colleagues in their review of infant sleep related deaths in child care settings.³

-Unfortunately, infant inexperience in prone sleep is now a common unintended consequence of the successful back-to-sleeping campaign.
-Notably, we have no way of keeping young infants from rolling, and far too often we find them sleeping face down.
+Unfortunately, infant inexperience in stomach sleeping is now a common unintended consequence of the successful back-to-sleeping campaign.
+Notably, we have no way of keeping young infants from rolling, Far too often, we are finding them sleeping face down.

 Infants Begin to Roll at Four Months

-Specifically, parents and caregivers are often concerned about the appropriate strategy for infants to learn to roll over, which usually takes place around four months.
-Normally babies roll from back to tummy before they roll from tummy to back.
+Parents and caregivers are often concerned about the appropriate strategy for infants to learn to roll over.
+This usually takes place around four months.
+Normally, babies roll from back to tummy before they roll from tummy to back.
 About six months old, they start rolling in both directions.

 SIDS Risk and Baby Rolling Over